Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Results

 \subsubsection{Doppler maps of coronal temperatures}

 In this paper, we present a quick overview of the plasma dynamics in typical temperature ranges.
-The original output of the line-of-sight velocity in a narrow temperature interval is further averaged by
+The line of sight chosen here is along the $z$ axis.
+The emission-measure-weighted line-of-sight velocity $v_{\rm LOS}$ in the temperature range $[T_{\rm L}, T_{\rm H}]$ can be estimated by

-where $DEM(T_{i})$ and $V_{\rm LOS}(T_{i})$ are the emission measure and line-of-sight velocity, respectively, with an interval of $\log_{10}T=0.1$.
-The emission measure weighted velocity $V_{\rm em}$ serves as a quick look at the Doppler velocity that can be observed in a spectral forming in the temperature range between $T_{1}$ and $T_{2}$. \figref{fig:doppler} shows $V_{\rm em}$ of the $\Omega3$ model on Day 2.
-The full temperature range of the coronal plasma is divided into 4 bins to illustrate the characteristic dynamics of the plasma from the upper chromosphere to the transition region and from warm to hot corona.
-We note that a higher temperature does not necessarily indicate a larger height in the domain and vice versa.
+where EM$_{z}(\log T_{i})$ and $v_{\rm z}(\log T_{i})$ are the emission measure and velocity in narrow temperature bins. $v_{\rm LOS}$ serves as a quick inspection at the Doppler velocity that can be observed in a spectral forming in the temperature range between $T_{\rm L}$ and $T_{\rm H}$. \figref{fig:doppler} shows the $v_{\rm LOS}$ of the $\Omega3$ model on Day 2.
+The full temperature range of the coronal plasma is divided into 4 bins to illustrate the characteristic dynamics of the plasma from the upper chromosphere to the transition region and from the warm to hot corona.
+We note that a higher temperature does not necessarily indicate a greater height in the domain and vice versa.
 The low and high temperature bins capture different components of the coronal plasma.

-The lowest temperature bin in \figref{fig:doppler} demonstrates prevalent downflows in the entire domain, which is consistent with the fundamental fact found in observations\citep[e.g., ][]{Chae+al:1998,Peter+Judge:1999,Winebarger+al:2013}.
+The lowest temperature bin in \figref{fig:doppler} demonstrates prevalent downflows in the entire domain, which is consistent with the fundamental facts found in observations\citep[e.g., ][]{Chae+al:1998,Peter+Judge:1999,Winebarger+al:2013}.
 The velocity field reveals a mixture of quiet Sun and low lying loops.

 In hotter bins, upflows start to appear, and their filling factor becomes more or less equal to that of downflows.
 The velocity field clearly depicts loop structures in the coronal volume.
 The strongest upflow is found immediately above the leading sunspot.